How much to tip your hairdresser

 Here are two examples to show you how you can calculate tips:

-• Method 1: If your haircut was $60 and you want to leave a 20% tip, you can calculate how much that would be by moving the decimal one space to the left (to get 10% of that number) and then doubling the number (to take it from 10% to 20%).
+• Method 1: If your haircut was $60 and you want to leave a 20% tip, you can calculate how much that would be by moving the decimal one space to the left.
+That will give you 10% of the total.
+Doubling the number will give you 20%.

-• Method 2: To do the math on your phone’s calculator, try taking the cost of the haircut ($60) and multiplying it by 0.2, which represents 20%.
+• Method 2: To do the math on your phone’s calculator, try taking the cost of the haircut and multiplying it by 0.2, which represents 20%.
+You can see the sample calculation below.

 A visual of how to calculate how much to tip a hairdresser, including numerical calculations.

-But if you’re debating whether to tip a smaller amount because you’re not happy with your service, you can also consider speaking to the manager.
+According to Consumer Reports, you should tip at least 15% of the service fee, even if the service wasn’t the best.
+If you’re debating whether to tip a smaller amount because you’re not happy with your service, you can also consider speaking to the manager or owner first.

 Tipping hairdressers in a nutshell